UA-141369524-4

 These are all the steps… here we go!

 For starters, you’ll grab the ingredients.
-And I mean grab.
+And I mean grab from the pantry.
 You don’t need to remember to bring butter out to room temps.
 Because there is no butt-ah!

-The ingredients are room temp pantry items: flour, olive oil, chocolate, and extract.
+The ingredients are room temp pantry items: almond flour, olive oil, dark chocolate morsels, and almond extract.

 How’s that for ease?